-Our guide to Japan will help you decide when is the best time to make travel arrangements, when to book your flights and accommodation, which places to visit and what essentials you may need.
+Our Japan guide will help you decide when is the best time to make travel arrangements when to book your flights and accommodation, which places to visit and what essentials you may need.
 Don't worry, I went through the same chain of questions (and more!) and spent countless hours trying to figure out the best for my travels without an actual Japan guide.
 It's natural to want to have the best trip ever and planning for an upcoming holiday is the most exciting part.

 In this Japan guide, I will help you prepare for your upcoming trip to the Far East.
 Are you ready?

 Decide when to go to Japan

 Deciding when to go to Japan was a tricky task.
 I wanted to go during the cherry blossom season in spring but also wanted to see the koyo (autumn leaves) season in Autumn.
 Eventually, I booked the tickets for December, to celebrate my birthday in Japan.
 It's important to figure out what to expect from your trip and book the tickets to Japan accordingly.
 Just know that August is very hot and February tends to be the coldest.
 Winter is the low season so tickets will be cheaper whilst Spring attracts most tourists because of the sakura season, hence it will be the most expensive time to travel to Japan.
 We visited Japan every season in the last 5 years and we think Autumn and Winter are the best times to visit.
 Read more about when to visit Japan.

 Decide what type of trip you want